waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Strategic Principles & Lessons Learned
 - **Tool Debugging Performance:** When debugging a tool, be mindful that the debugging method itself can cause issues.
 Excessive debug logging (e.g., print statements) can lead to performance timeouts, causing a perfectly functional tool to crash or fail.
 Always consider this possibility before concluding the tool's core logic is flawed.

+# Strategic Principles & Lessons Learned
+- **Notepad Edit Precision:** When using `notepad_edit` with the `replace` action, the `old_text` must be an exact match.
+If an edit fails because the text is not found, it's possible the change was already successfully applied in a previous turn.
+Verify the current notepad content before retrying.